DMSalesman/Mizar/README.md

 ## Output location

+**If a path and a filename have been provided:** the guode will be located in the chosen path, under the chosen filename.

+**If only a filename has been provided:** the guide will be located in the same folder as the guide parts, under the chosen filename.

-The unified guide will always be located in the same folder as the guide parts.
-Its name shall be the one defined by you as the third argument, or `manual.md` if no name has been specified.
+**If neither a path nor a filename have been provided:** the guide will be located in the same folder as the guide parts, under the `manual.md` filename.

 -----